-Benefit What it is Who can get this benefit What you do not get with this benefit Clinical Trials Members costs for studies to test the effectiveness of new treatments or drugs Members with little threatening conditions, when authorized.
+Benefit What it is Who can get this benefit What you do not get with this benefit Transplants Medically necessary transplants.
+All members No experimental transplants.
+Clinical Trials Members costs for studies to test the effectiveness of new treatments or drugs Members with life threatening conditions, when authorized.
 Plastic and Restorative Surgery Surgery to correct a deformity from disease, trauma, congenital or development abnormalities or to restore body functions.
 All members.
 Cosmetic surgery to make you look better.